SFL-Net: Source-Factorized Latent Representation Learning for Multi-Contrast MRI to Tau-PET Synthesis: Acknowledgment

-Juampablo Heras Rivera is supported by the U.S.\ Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, DOE Computational Science Graduate Fellowship (Award No.\ DE-SC0024386).
-We thank Hershdeep Singh Chopra (Northwestern University) for PID insights and Ilka M.\ Lorenzo (Northwestern University) for biological expertise on brain aging and AD.
+This work was supported in part by the U.S. Department of Energy, Office of Science, Office of Advanced Scientific Computing Research, DOE Computational Science Graduate Fellowship under Award No. DE-SC0024386 to Juampablo E. Heras Rivera.